 Streetscapes that are safe, well-designed, and attractive are a key community goal.
-It is important for these areas to be built at a 'human-scale', especially as people experience activity along the streets, sidewalks, and public spaces.
+It is important for these areas to be built at a 'human-scale', especially as people experience activity along the streets, sidewalks, and public protected bikeways may be appropriate in the streetside. spaces.
 Streetscapes are designed with special paving, landscaping, lighting, and other features that create an interesting and inviting environment.
 When designed and built with quality in mind, these physical elements create a Furnishing Zone positive sense of place.

-- Refer to Complete and Green Streets Policy during design, construction and maintenance. - Provide continuous sidewalks for walking along both sides of the street. - Limit curb cuts and other sidewalk intrusions. - Connect pedestrian walkways and bicycle infrastructure with existing infrastructure, where possible, to support pedestrian connections within and outside the project. - Consider existing and future bicycle traffic so that access and connections are integrated into the project. - Locate bicycle facilities to maximize convenience, safety and security. - Consult Metro Public Works standards for any construction within the public right-of-way. - Refer to the Major Collector Street Plan where applicable.
+- Refer to Complete and Green Streets Policy during design, Pedestrian Zone construction and maintenance. - Provide continuous sidewalks for walking along both sides of the street. - · Limit curb cuts and other sidewalk intrusions. - Connect pedestrian walkways and bicycle infrastructure with existing infrastructure, where possible, to support pedestrian connections within and outside the project. - Consider existing and future bicycle traffic so that access and connections are integrated into the project. - Locate bicycle facilities to maximize convenience, safety and security. - Consult Metro Public Works standards for any construction within the public right-of-way. - Refer to the Major Collector Street Plan where applicable.